+Age-friendly

+environmentsLiving environments that

+recognise physical and

+mental realities for older

+peopleLiving environments that

-Living environments that recognise physical and mental realities for older people Living environments that recognise physical and mental realities for older people
+recognise physical and

+mental realities for older

+peopleEnabling and valuing

+participationAge-friendly

+environmentsEnabling and valuing

-Enabling and valuing participation
+participationEnabling and valuing

+participation

 The Challenge notes that the Gazette themes do not easily encompass dying well.
 This concept is important as an integral part of living, and thus ageing well.
 In this context dying well is consistent with the mission of adding life to years.
 In particular the Challenge identifies that the research strand "valuing older people in all settings" should encompass research activities relevant to end-of-life care.